Ticket reservations are required. Facial coverings are strongly recommended. See Health and Safety.

-In the latest episode of the Museum's web series Shelf Life, you'll get a tour of Ghost Ranch, a storied fossil bed in New Mexico where paleontologists from the American Museum of Natural History have plied their trade for decades.
+In the latest episode of the Museum's web series Shelf Life, you'll get a tour of Ghost Ranch, a storied fossil bed in New Mexico where Museum paleontologists have plied their trade for decades.

 In 1947, Museum paleontologist Edwin H. Colbert and his team were digging in one of the four quarries of Ghost Ranch when they came upon a veritable graveyard of the carnivorous dinosaur Coelophysis bauri.

 These early dinosaurs were small, fast, bipedal predators that likely chased down prey, much like tiny versions of the famed Tyrannosaurus rex, but with pointed faces and arms that were longer relative to their bodies.
 The specimens that Colbert and his team found were remarkably well-preserved and complete.